NORTHERN WILDERNESS

 Camp chair x 1

-Accommodation: camping, shared dorm, lodge, cabins
+Accommodation: camping, shared dorm & lodges

 Meals